You’re entitled to redundancy pay if you have a contract and have worked continuously for your employer for 2 years before they make you redundant.

 Up to £30,000 of redundancy pay is tax free.

 There are limits to how much redundancy pay you can get.
 You can only get it for up to 20 years of work.
 This means, for example, that if you’ve worked for your employer for 22 years, you’ll only get redundancy pay for 20 of those years.

 The maximum weekly amount used to calculate redundancy pay is £508 – even if your wage is more per week.
 The maximum statutory redundancy pay you can get in total is £15,240.

 If you don’t get your redundancy pay you need to:

-- Write to your employer as soon as you think you should have been paid – this could be after your last day of work, once you've had your last wage payment or the date your employer agreed to pay you.
+- Write to your employer as soon as you think you should have been paid – normally your last day or a date soon after if you both agreed, for example your final pay

 - Tell them what you’re entitled to and include any evidence to back it up, for example a letter confirming your first day at work for them or email confirming a recent pay increase.